How to Create WordPress Theme from Scratch: Step by Step Guide

 Now, you can further modify the CSS file by adding images, animations and other content to your theme and make it look as beautiful as you want.

 But, this will require the HTML, PHP and WordPress functions knowledge.
-Thus, a better alternative is to use a strong WordPress Theme Generator that doesn’t include even a single code line.
+Thus, a better alternative is to use a strong WordPress Theme Builder that doesn’t include even a single code line.
 Yes!
 Without coding!
 A software that lets you create your own WordPress theme from scratch without any coding knowledge.

 Eager to know about that solution, well, I am talking about your very own theme builder software TemplateToaster.
 It provides an array of fantastic features with an easy to use drag & drop interface.
 So, without wasting a minute, let’s begin developing WordPress theme from scratch with TemplateToaster.